 Nordpass annually publish a list of the 200 most common passwords in the world, based on research from 44 countries.
-In this blogpost we present this year’s results according to 2024 research and explain how hackers exploit the fact that many people make use of common passwords and/or reuse their own passwords across websites.
-Maybe these passwords are being used by someone in your organisation?
+In this blogpost we present this year’s results according to 2025 research and explain how hackers exploit the fact that many people make use of common passwords and/or reuse their own passwords across websites.

 Table of contents